Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 <br>
 Overall the containers seem to outperform Bluemix PaaS instances by a large margin.
 This is surprising because containers are what power PaaS environments so in theory there should not be a significant difference in the performance.
 What is even more surprising however, is the cost of Bluemix PaaS instances compared to that of IBM Containers.
-As of now, 4 1-GB Bluemix
+At present, 4 1-GB Bluemix
 PaaS instances cost $175.35 and 4 1-GB IBM Containers $72.43.